SeldonIO/seldon-core/docs/source/contents/models/mms/mms.md

 :language: yaml
 ```

 All models are loaded and active on this model server.
-Inference requests for these models are served concurrently and the hardware resources are shared to fullfil these inference requests.
+Inference requests for these models are served concurrently and the hardware resources are shared to fulfil these inference requests.

 ## Overcommit